ohthehugemanatee/dcon-nashville-prenote/presentation.md

-To confirm that you can read this, please start cheering.
+To confirm that you can read this, we're going to start cheering.

-Go ahead, ignore what Jam is saying.
+We'll do it over top of Jam's talking.

 Just cheer!
+Are you ready?

+WOOOOHOOOOOOO!
+===